balaji1974/kafka/README.md

 1. For this to work, we need to create a developer account with Twitter and create a new application and get the relevent API Key, API Secret Key, access token and its secret.

+2. Next start the zookeeper
+bin/zookeeper-server-start.sh config/zookeeper.properties

+Then start kafka
+bin/kafka-server-start.sh config/server.properties

+Then create a topic that we need
+bin/kafka-topics.sh --zookeeper localhost:2181 --topic twitter_tweets --create --partitions 6 --replication-factor 1

+Next create a console consumer to consume our streamed data from the producer with the following command
+bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic twitter_tweets

-2. With this in place we need to add dependencies to pull our twitter client for java.
+3. With this in place we need to create a maven project add dependencies to pull our twitter client for java.
 The dependency for this is
 ```xml
 <dependency>
   <groupId>com.twitter</groupId>